h3ckboy/GameOfLife/README.md

 run `main SIZE 1/Probability`

+press any key to step forward in simulation.

+press q to quit.

 SIZE -> The size of the square.
 1/Probability -> Basically how much of the field do you want to start alive.